User identifier: File system user ID

 Linux also has a file system user ID (fsuid) which is used explicitly for access control to the file system.
 It matches the euid unless explicitly set otherwise.
 It may be root's user ID only if ruid, suid, or euid is root.
 Whenever the euid is changed, the change is propagated to the fsuid.

 The intent of fsuid is to permit programs (e.g., the NFS server) to limit themselves to the file system rights of some given uid without giving that uid permission to send them signals.
 Since kernel 2.0, the existence of fsuid is no longer necessary because Linux adheres to SUSv3 rules for sending signals, but fsuid remains for compatibility reasons.

 Saved user ID

-The saved user ID (suid) is used when a program running with elevated privileges needs to do some unprivileged work temporarily; changing euid from a privileged value (typically 0) to some unprivileged value (anything other than the privileged value) causes the privileged value to be stored in suid.
+The saved user ID is used when a program running with elevated privileges needs to do some unprivileged work temporarily; changing euid from a privileged value (typically 0) to some unprivileged value (anything other than the privileged value) causes the privileged value to be stored in suid.
 Later, a program's euid can be set back to the value stored in suid, so that elevated privileges can be restored; an unprivileged process may set its euid to one of only three values: the value of ruid, the value of suid, or the value of euid.